 - There are 593 beds on campus in nine residence halls.

 - All rooms have free cable TV.

 - High-speed internet access is available in each room.
-Students will need to furnish their own computer with any brand of 10/100 Ethernet network interface card (NIC).
+Students will need to furnish their own computer and/or device.

 - Returning students are given first priority with room reservations until March 30.